 Adverse and uncertain economic conditions may impact consumer demand for our products.
-The global economy is currently characterized by increased volatility and uncertainty, particularly, in connection with the effects of increased inflation, rising interest rates and the consequential change in investor's perceptions of inflationary expectations and the geopolitical crisis in Ukraine (including the implementation of economic sanctions).
+The global economy is currently characterized by increased volatility and uncertainty, particularly, in connection with the effects of increased inflation, higher interest rates and the consequential change in investor's perceptions of inflationary expectations and the geopolitical crises in Ukraine and the Middle East, including Israel and the Suez Canal.

 Consumers may shift purchases to lower-priced or other perceived value offerings during economic downturns.
-The Company's success depends upon, among other things, its ability to obtain certain sales volume, its ability to attract new consumers and its ability to provide products that appeal to consumers at the right price.
+Superior's success depends upon, among other things, its ability to obtain certain sales volume, its ability to attract new consumers and its ability to provide products that appeal to consumers at the right price.
 Prolonged unfavorable economic conditions may have an adverse effect on our sales and profitability.